konveyor/kai/docs/scenarios/migrating_custom_library_apps_using_solution_server/Migrating_EHR_application.md

 #### Step 3: Test the Application

 ![Testing Application](images/2_10_testing_app.png)
 Test the application functionality to ensure it works correctly with the new audit logging patterns.
-Follow the steps here - https://github.com/hhpatel14/ehr_viewer/tree/java21?tab=readme-ov-file#1-login
+Follow the steps [here](https://github.com/hhpatel14/ehr_viewer/tree/java21?tab=readme-ov-file#1-login)

 Verify that audit events are being generated and sent to Logstash.